Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Modelling

 Compact binary mergers occur with a delay time scale with respect to star formation history.
-The delay time distribution models include the Gaussian delay model \citep{virgili2011}, log-normal delay model \citep{wanderman2015}, and power-law delay model \citep{virgili2011}.
-The observations of sGRB prefer to support either a Gaussian delay model \citep{virgili2011} or a log-normal model \citep{wanderman2015}.
-Hereafter, we adopt log-normal delay model as our merger delay model.
-For the best fitting parameters consistent with sGRB data, we derive $f(z)$ (see Appendix \ref{Sec:EmpiricalFormula}) in Equation (\ref{Eq.
-EventRates}) as (cf. \citealt{sun2015})
+The delay time distribution models include the Gaussian delay model \citep{virgili2011}, log-normal delay model \citep{wanderman2015}, and power-law delay model \citep{virgili2011}. {The observations of sGRBs support either a Gaussian delay model \citep{virgili2011} or a log-normal delay model \citep{wanderman2015}.
+For completeness, in Appendix \ref{Sec:EmpiricalFormula} we derive analytical fitting expressions of $f(z)$ to all three delay time distribution models (cf. \citealt{sun2015}). } Hereafter, we adopt log-normal delay model as our merger delay model. {We randomly generate a group of BH--NS events based on Equation (\ref{Eq.
+EventRates}) following the $f(z)$ function Equation (\ref{Eq: LogNomalDistribution}) for the log-normal delay model.}

-where $\eta = -5.51$.
-By a method of Monte Carlo simulation based on Equation (\ref{Eq.
-EventRates}), one can generate a group of BH--NS events following the $f(z)$ redshift distribution for the log-normal delay model.